Three men were arrested Wednesday morning following two separate vehicle pursuits in Johnson County.

 The passenger, Jason Richardson, 28, of Nashville, was arrested on a charge of possession of a restricted drug injection device.

 In a second chase that began around 10:15 a.m.
-Wednesday, a deputy chased a man who had fled in a vehicle when the deputy tried to pull him over for a traffic violation along Worthsville Road, Johnson County Sheriff Doug Cox said.
+Wednesday, a deputy taking part in a seatbelt enforcement operation chased a man who had fled in a vehicle when the deputy tried to pull him over for not wearing a seatbelt while driving along Worthsville Road, a Johnson County Sheriff’s Office report said.

 The deputy pursued the driver north on U.S. 31 to the Greenwood Estates mobile home community.
-The driver got out of his vehicle as though he was going to run, and was struck with a Taser and arrested, Cox said.
+The driver got out of his vehicle and ran from the officer, who pursued and stopped the man with a Taser, the report said.